Harpriyaminhas/uMLIP_thermal_conductivity/README.md

 ## Thermal Condutivity
-All the results and the python files are placed in the Thermal _condutivity folder It also contains the CHGNet, MACEE and MatterSim predicted thermal conditivties benchmarked and validated against DFT thermal condutivity results.
+All the results and the python files are placed in the Thermal _condutivity folder It also contains the CHGNet, MACE and MatterSim predicted thermal conditivties benchmarked and validated against DFT thermal condutivity results.
+Similarly install CHGNet and MACE to predict the Dynamical Stability
 ```

 ## Reference